godaddy/tartufo/docs/source/CONTRIBUTING.md

 > change is also responsible for making all necessary review-related changes.

 Sometimes code reviews will take longer than you would hope for, especially for larger features.
-Here are some accepted ways to speed up review times for your patches:
+Here are some accepted
+* Ping the change on [slack].
+If it is urgent, provide reasons why it is important to get this change landed.
+Remember that you're asking for valuable time from other professional developers. ways to speed up review times for your patches:

 * Review other people's changes.
 If you help out, others will be more willing to do the same for you.
 Good will is our